Wednesday, September 17, 2025

 To achieve these goals, a collaborative effort involving government institutions, multilateral agencies, educational institutions, civil society organizations, and the business community is essential.
 By pooling resources and implementing strategic interventions, Lesotho can create a more resilient education system that withstands climate-induced disruptions.
 These efforts will ensure that children can continue to learn, grow, and thrive, regardless of the challenges they face.

-AR Managing Editor (2024).
+Editor, A. M. (May 10, 2024).
 Building Resilient Education Systems in Lesotho: Addressing Climate Change Challenges and Disaster Preparedness.
-Retrieved from https://www.africanresearchers.org/building-resilient-education-systems-in-lesotho-addressing-climate-change-challenges-and-disaster-preparedness/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/building-resilient-education-systems-in-lesotho-addressing-climate-change-challenges-and-disaster-preparedness/

 LEAVE A REPLY